david-swift/SettingsKit-macOS/Documentation/Reference/SettingsKit/enums/SettingsAction.md

 ```

 Show the settings window.

+This function does no longer work in macOS 14 or higher.
+Please use the `SettingsLink` view for adding a button for opening the settings.

 - Parameters:
   - tab: The identifier of the new tab selection.
   - subtab: The identifier of the new subtab selection.